kinjames/healthtrackerplus/README.md

 ## Third-Party Services Used

-- Google Maps API (for location-based services, if applicable)
+- Google Maps API (for location-based services)
+- Exercise API (for exercises services)

 ## Challenges